Helliaca/RTRad/README.md

 The project is built on [Falcor 4.4](https://github.com/NVIDIAGameWorks/Falcor/releases/tag/4.4) and contains a highly configureable pipeline.
 GI lightmaps can be generated in a variety of different ways and individual data components can easily be visualized.
 Custom scenes and models can be defined and loaded into the rendering environment using the `.pyscene` format.

 The development took place as part of a Masters's thesis at the [Freie Universität Berlin](https://www.fu-berlin.de/).
-The thesis contains a detailed account on all features and requirements.
+The thesis contains a detailed account on all features and requirements and can be viewed as a form of documentation [here](https://github.com/Helliaca/RTRad/blob/main/MT-11.pdf).

 Here's a simple demonstration video that serves as an overview: